ganemedelabs/citeease-cli/README.md

 -   `--style`, `-s <style>`: Choose the citation style for the output (e.g., `apa`, `modern-language-association`, `chicago-author-date`).
 The default is APA.
 -   `--locale`, `-l <locale>`: Set the locale for the citation language (e.g., `en-US` for U.S. English, `fr-FR` for French, `ar` for Arabic).
 The default is `en-US`.
 -   `--format`, `-f <format>`: Specify the output format.
 Options include `text` (default), `html`, `rtf`, and `asciidoc`.
+-   `--intext`, `-i`: Include in-text citations (e.g., `(Author, Year)`) in the output.
+By default, in-text citations are disabled.
+-   `--no-intext`: Exclude in-text citations from the output.
+This option is only necessary if the `intext` configuration is set to `true` by default.
 -   `--log-errors`, `-e`: Enable logging of errors for debugging purposes.
 -   `--version`, `-v`: Display the current version of `citeease-cli`.